Hoisting Accidents Lawyer

 When a hoist breaks or is improperly used without proper safety guidelines, under Section 240 the owner and general contractor are liable and required to pay damages for pain, suffering, loss of income and medical bills.

-Worker’s Compensation does not cover all the loss you may sustain of a hosting or crane accident.
+Worker’s Compensation does not cover all the loss you may sustain of a hoisting or crane accident.
 Section 240 provides an avenue for recovery far greater than a typical Worker’s Compensation Claim.

 Typical Causes of Hoisting Accidents